The Pursuit of Happiness (band): Canadian Indies Hall of Fame, reunion shows, recent Canadian tour dates

 Although the group never officially disbanded, after 1996 they did not record as a unit until 2005, when they recorded two new tracks for a greatest hits compilation.
 The most recent lineup has played a few concerts over the last decade, including in a series of shows over the last week of 2005 which ended with a New Year's Eve concert in London, Ontario.
 In March 2006, they were inducted into the Canadian Indies Hall of Fame.

 The band reunited for the Q107 Jingle Ball on 13 December 2014, at the Phoenix Concert Theatre in Toronto, and at the Horseshoe Tavern in Toronto on 27 October 2017 as part of the Horseshoe's 70th anniversary series of shows.

 To celebrate the 30th anniversary of Love Junk's release, in September 2018 the band released a deluxe edition, featuring remastered versions of Love Junk's 13 tunes, and a 13 additional unreleased, live, and other rare recordings.
 To support the deluxe album's release the band played several dates in Canada in late 2018 and in 2019, where they would play Love Junk in its entirety, along with several other favorites.
+As of 2024 the band continues to play selected festivals, events, and other dates.